Glossary of mathematical symbols: Symbols that do not belong to formulas

-In this section, the symbols that are listed are used as some sorts of punctuation marks in mathematical reasoning, or as abbreviations of English phrases.
+In this section, the symbols that are listed are used as some sorts of punctuation marks in mathematical reasoning, or as abbreviations of natural language phrases.
 They are generally not used inside a formula.
-Some were used in classical logic for indicating the logical dependence between sentences written in plain English.
+Some were used in classical logic for indicating the logical dependence between sentences written in plain language.
 Except for the first two, they are normally not used in printed mathematical texts since, for readability, it is generally recommended to have at least one word between two formulas.
 However, they are still used on a black board for indicating relationships between formulas.